 Ellen holds a B.A. in Foreign Affairs from the University of Virginia, and an M.B.A from the University of Southern California Marshall School of Business.

-Gina has considerable experience creating and implementing waste diversion and recycling programs for large commercial operations.
-Formerly at Republic Services, she participated in the launch of RecycLA, Los Angeles’ new municipal trash collection and recycling program aimed at reducing the amount of waste in local landfills.
+Gina Whisenant has considerable experience creating and implementing waste diversion and recycling programs for large commercial operations.
+Formerly at Republic Services, she participated in the launch of RecycLA, Los Angeles’ new municipal trash collection and recycling program aimed at reducing waste in local landfills.

-Carol Fern is Director of Energy Services at the University of Southern California (2009-present).
-Prior to joining USC, she worked as an engineer at Syska Hennessy Group (2004-2009), the 10th largest mechanical, electrical, and plumbing (MEP) engineering firm in the United States.
-She also was Director of Comfort Systems at AZ-based ESS Engineering, a full life-cycle environmental consulting and engineering firm (1991-2003).
+Carol Fern is Director of Energy Services at the University of Southern California.
+Prior to joining USC, she worked as an engineer at Syska Hennessy Group, the 10th largest mechanical, electrical, and plumbing (MEP) engineering firm in the United States.
+She also was Director of Comfort Systems at AZ-based ESS Engineering, a full life-cycle environmental consulting and engineering firm.

 Carol obtained her M.S. in Mechanical Engineering from the University of Saskatchewan, and has been certified in Leadership in Energy and Environmental Design by the US Green Buildings Council.
 She brings extensive experience in energy and building control management from both the private and public sectors.
 She has over twenty-five years of experience with building facility operations, mechanical and HVAC projects, and sustainable energy-focused products, services, and applications.
 Carol is engaged in collaborating with the environmental research community, providing information and data for analysis.
 In addition, she oversees the Management Information Systems Department, which provides application development and support, user education and training, accounting data, and business information management consultancy support for USC’s FMS & CCD administrators, supervisors, support staff, work crews, and the campus community.

-Two-time Pac 12 award winner for a zero-waste sports venue, Brian Grant, the Los Angeles Memorial Coliseum Coliseum’s Program Director, and Jeffrey Farrell, the Coliseum’s Assistant Director of Facility Operations partnered with former Sustainability Manager, Halli Bovia, Waste Diversion Program Specialist Daniel Redick, and venue partners from Legends Concessions, Marsden Custodial Services, Athens Waste Management, BASF, and Fox Sports to create USC’s first zero waste program, diverting over 260 tons of waste from Los Angeles landfills every football season.
+The Los Angeles Memorial Coliseum is the two-time winner of the Pac-12 Sustainability award for a zero waste sports venue.
+Coliseum Program Director Brian Grant, and Jeffrey Farrell, the Assistant Director of Facility Operations, partnered with former USC Sustainability Manager Halli Bovia, Waste Program Specialist Daniel Redick, Legends Concessions, Marsden Custodial Services, Athens Waste Management, BASF, and Fox Sports to create USC’s first zero waste program, diverting over 260 tons of waste from local landfills during the 2017 football season.

-Capitalizing on the success of the Coliseum’s award-winning zero waste program, Erik Russell, USC Hospitality’s Associate Director for Residential Dining formed a zero waste strategic planning coalition with the USC Undergraduate Senate Government, the Environmental Student Assembly, Environmental Core, USC Facilities Management, the USC Office of Residential Education, and the USC Office of Sustainability to go “zero waste” by 2020.
-The team’s first accomplishment will be to eliminate all straws from Residential Dining in the fall 2018 semester.
-Before this team was formed, USC Residential Dining went “trayless” in 2012.
+Capitalizing on the success of the Coliseum’s award-winning zero waste program, Erik Russell, USC Hospitality’s Associate Director for Residential Dining formed a strategic planning coalition with USC’s Undergraduate Senate Government, Environmental Student Assembly, Environmental Core, Facilities Management, Office of Residential Education, and the Office of Sustainability to go “zero waste” by 2020.
+The team’s first accomplishment will be to eliminate straws from Residential Dining facilities in the fall 2018 semester.
+Prior to this initiative, this USC Residential Dining went “tray-less” in 2012.